pronovic/apologies-ui/DEVELOPER.md

 ## Development Environment

-My primary development environment MacOS, and that is the only environment I test with regularly.
-The code should be portable, and I sometimes spot-check using my Debian buster development environment.
-However, the backend websockets server does not run on Windows.
-I do not do any software development on Windows, and the development process (code checks & formatting, etc.) may or may not work as expected there.
+My primary development when writing this code was MacOS.
+I also regularly tested in my Debian Linux development environment.
+I've since moved (mostly against my will) to a Windows development environment for day-to-day work, so I've also gone through the effort to support that platform.
+On all platforms, I use VSCode as my editor.
+On Windows, I always use a Git Bash prompt, so I probably won't notice if something is different/broken in some other shell.

 ## Packaging and Dependencies